 Lyme disease in PEI

 Lyme disease is a bacterial infection transmitted to humans by a bite from an infected blacklegged (deer) tick (Ixodes scaplularis).
 Ticks attach to the skin and feed on blood.
-A tick carrying Borrelia burgdorferi bacteria that can cause Lyme disease can only transmit the disease after filling itself with blood, which takes at least 24-36 hours.
+A tick carrying Borrelia burgdorferi bacteria that can cause Lyme disease can transmit the disease after filling itself with blood, which takes at least 24-36 hours.

 How can I protect myself from Lyme disease?